BIGGLES DOES SOME HOMEWORK

 appears on the scene with a rifle.
 Ginger asks Bertie to go and contact Biggles

-to say they need help whilst Ginger stays to try and delay things.
-"With
+and say that they need help, whilst Ginger stays to try and delay things.

 It was on the 21st June 1968 at 8.30 a.m. that William Earl